 - This expansion redefines the landscape: sponsors, media rights, and a talent pool in the medium term.

-To follow the other side of this growth (the pressure on court quality), you can also read: Evolution of Padel Infrastructure in 2026: The Impact of Explosive Demand on Court Quality.
+To follow the other side of this growth (the pressure on court quality), you can also read: Evolution of Padel Infrastructures in 2026: The Impact of Explosive Demand on Court Quality.